What it exactly means can be a bit confusing.

 Well, it’s when you use all your brainpower to write a great text.
 Review it and punch it up.
 Hit send.
 And finally get this reply two days later:

-I know that infuriates some of you, because my inbox keeps reminding me.
+I know dry texts infuriate some of you, because hundreds of men in my inbox keep reminding me.

 And to be fair, it is annoying.